 Children under 4 travel for free.
 Do not include them in your booking as they don’t need a rail pass.
 However if you want them to have a guaranteed seat on board high speed trains or a bed on board night trains, you must make a reservation before travelling.

 Children from 4 to 11 travel for free.
 As a rail pass will still be issued for them, please make sure you include them in your booking.
 For guaranteed seats on board high speed and night trains, please remember to book a seat for you and your children.

 How to use a rail pass?

 Taking local and regional trains allows you to explore at will.
 Simply board with your rail pass and choose any open seat.
 Reservations are required on most high speed, overnight, scenic, and international trains.
-With the France Rail Pass you may travel on TGV and French trains: Intercités which require additional seat reservations.
+With the Eurail France Pass you may travel on TGV and French trains: Intercités which require additional seat reservations.
 We recommend always checking your desired journey for any specific seat reservation requirements.

 Most rail passes include discounts and bonuses.
 Save money and make the most of your trip with your rail pass.

 When available you will get hotel discounts, free entrance to museums, discounted boat trips and more.